 Sweep accounts can be used to earn interest on any extra money by ‘sweeping’ or moving the idle cash into an account which brings interest when the finance is not required and sweeping them back into the working account when it is required.
-This will enable the management to keep the quick ratio high by keeping the cash in hand and still not loosing on the opportunity of better interest rates by reducing a cost of idle funds.
+This will enable the management to keep the quick ratio high by keeping the cash in hand and still not losing the opportunity of better interest rates by reducing a cost of idle funds.

 Such steps can help in stopping avoidable cash drain out of the business.
 When the above easy tips are implemented the business is sure to perk up liquidity.

 Principles of Management Accounting – MANMOHAN & S. N. GOYAL, Sahitya Bhavan, Agra